-This RAP adopts the MDNR Quality Assurance Project Plan for Brownfields/Voluntary Cleanup Program Sites (see Appendix D), and incorporates a Site-Specific Quality Assurance Project Plan Addendum (SSQA) (see Appendix E).
+This RAP adopts the MDNR Quality Assurance Project Plan for Brownfields/Voluntary Cleanup Program Sites (see Appendix D), and incorporates a Site-Specific Quality Assurance Addendum (SSQA) to the QAPP (see Appendix E).
 This is allowed for environmental data collection for confirmatory sampling following remedial activities, as described in Section A.6.3 Remedial Action Plans/Risk Management Plans of the MDNR QAPP.